Rapyd-Samples/.github/profile/README.md

 Name | Note
 ------------ | -------
 [Rapyd OpenAPI Spec](https://github.com/Rapyd-Samples/RapydOpenAPI) | The official repository that contains the OpenAPI specification for Rapyd.
-[Accept Payments](https://github.com/Rapyd-Samples/accept-payments ) | Explore top payment methods to learn how you can build with Rapyd in a single integration, offering customers their preferred local payment features.
+[Accept Payments](https://github.com/Rapyd-Samples/accept-payments ) | Explore top payment methods to learn how to build with Rapyd in a single integration, offering customers their preferred local payment features.

 ## 👩🏻‍💻 Code Samples from Friends
 A list of repos other developers have created using the Rapyd API.